 You may file a claim to recover one or several of these kinds of damages, depending on the degree of your injuries and suffering.
 An important thing to remember, however, is that filing for injury compensation and property damage claims should be accomplished within a set deadline.

-Thus, you need to choose a motorcycle accident lawyer who fully understands the laws and deadlines governing compensation claims in Georgia.
+Thus, you need to choose an Atlanta motorcycle accident lawyer who fully understands the laws and deadlines governing compensation claims in Georgia.

 Should I Accept a Settlement or Work on a Lawsuit in Atlanta, GA?